CTCA at Southwestern Regional Medical Center Backgrounder

 When Mrs. Stephenson battled to overcome her cancer in the 1970s, Mr. Stephenson expected she would receive the most advanced treatment available; but, like many loved ones of cancer patients, he was disappointed when he found there was no gold standard for cancer care.
 Unlike others, Richard turned his frustration into action.
 He felt that no one should have to endure the insensitive experience that preceded his mother’s death.

 In 1988, Cancer Treatment Centers of America came to life.
-Today, the network of treatment facilities includes hospitals in Zion, Illinois; Tulsa, Oklahoma; a comprehensive care program in Seattle, Washington; and a new CTCA hospital in Philadelphia, Pennsylvania.
+Today, the network of treatment facilities includes hospitals in Zion, Illinois; Tulsa, Oklahoma; Philadelphia, Pennsylvania; and Newnan, Georgia (opening August 2012), and a community treatment center in Seattle, Washington.

 Richard J Stephenson’s commitment to the Mother Standard® became what is now the guiding principle at Cancer Treatment Centers of America hospitals.
 The Mother Standard is a warm, nurturing approach carried out by all of CTCA, caring for patients as they would want their own mothers to be cared for.

-To provide the Mother Standard of care, CTCA offers exclusive technologies and treatment protocols like TomoTherapy® and metronomic chemotherapy (see “Technology” sheet) along with mind-body medicine, naturopathic medicine, physical and rehabilitation therapy, nutrition and spiritual support in its patient-centered integrative approach.
+To provide the Mother Standard of care, CTCA offers innovative technologies and treatments like Hyperthermic Intraperitoneal Chemotherapy (HIPEC) and the Calypso® System (see “Technology” sheet) along with mind-body medicine, naturopathic medicine, physical and rehabilitation therapy, nutrition and spiritual support in its patient-centered integrative approach.

-At CTCA, experienced cancer physicians work with leading specialized professionals under one roof to treat not just cancer, but the whole person, in a compassionate, respectful and hopeful way.
+At CTCA, experienced cancer physicians work with skilled clinicians and professionals under one roof to treat not just cancer, but the whole person, in a compassionate, respectful and hopeful way.
 Treatment combines, but is not limited to:

 - Mind-Body Medicine